krispya/react-three-update/README.md

 # react-three-update

+### 🚨 Warning: The API is currently unstable.
+It works, but there will be breaking changes!

 React hooks for Unity-like updates in [react-three-fiber](https://github.com/pmndrs/react-three-fiber).

 ```bash
 npm install react-three-update # or yarn add react-three-update
 ```

 Unity provides a [strict ordering of events](https://docs.unity3d.com/Manual/ExecutionOrder.html) that many game developers are familiar with.
-Meanwhile, react-three-fiber only has `useFrame` and lacks a fixed update method. react-three-update solves this by extending `useFrame` to have a strict sequence of update hooks along with a fixed frame loop.
+Meanwhile, react-three-fiber only has `useFrame` with priority that is coupled to the frameloop being in manual mode and lacks a fixed update method. react-three-update solves this by extending `useFrame` to have a strict sequence of update hooks along with a fixed frame loop.
 The updates are executed in the following order: `useEarlyUpdate`, `useFixedUpdate`, `useUpdate`, `useLateUpdate` and then `useRenderUpdate`.
+It also overrides the default react-three-fiber priority behavior with `useFrame` such that the priority going into positive numbers no longer puts it into manual mode.
+This means we are gree to set priorities how we like and configure manual mode separately!

-👉 Note: The default `useFrame` priority aligns with the update stage (priority of 0).
+👉 Note: The default `useFrame` priority aligns with the default update stage (priority of 0).
 This means Drei components will generally occur during the update stage along with most other business logic.

 ## How it works